 Productivity and efficiency are success factors for manufacturing industries.
 A central role is played by engineering as it relates to ever more complex machinery and plants.
 A high level of efficiency is in demand and the first step toward better production: faster, more flexible, and more intelligent.

 Totally integrated automation means efficient interoperability of all components.
 This allows for the holistic optimization of the production process which is as follows:

 - Efficient engineering is possible with cost savings.

-- Due to integrated communication there is high flexibility in production
+- Due to integrated communication, there is high flexibility in the production

-- Seamless integrated safety technology is possible with protection of personnel, machinery and the environment.
+- Seamlessly integrated safety technology is possible with the protection of personnel, machinery, and the environment.

-- Due to interoperability of system-tested components there is better performance.
+- Due to the interoperability of system-tested components, there is better performance.

-The entire production process is managed in a open system architecture and is based on the consistent presence of shared characteristics like consistent data management, global standards and uniform hardware and software interfaces.
+The entire production process is managed in open system architecture and is based on the consistent presence of shared characteristics like consistent data management, global standards, and uniform hardware and software interfaces.
 These characteristics are shared and minimize engineering time.
-The ultimate result of all this is lower costs, reduced time to market and greater flexibility.
+The ultimate result of all this is lower costs, reduced time to market, and greater flexibility.

 SolutionBuggy is an exclusive and dedicated platform for the Manufacturing Sector in India.
 It seamlessly bridges the gap between the industrial sector and professionals for on-demand consultation and services including projects.
 It connects SMEs and Large Scaled Industries with Industrial Consultants/ Experts and Industrial Product Suppliers over the internet for collaboration and success.

 It is an integrated platform wherein industries can share their issues/ problems and post requirements; consultants/ experts can showcase their capabilities and offer services and solutions and suppliers can list their products to match the industry requirements.